seahyinghang8/asst2/README.md

 3. POST /R/pull?last=N – The server returns all of the messages from room R that have an ID larger than N. A response consists of one line per message, with each line of the form (id + ": " + text + "\n").
 If no messages are immediately available, the response may be delayed up to 15 seconds while the server waits for additional messages to be posted to the chat room.

 Rooms are created on demand.

+## What we give you ##

+index.html – An HTML page with embedded JavaScript that implements the client of the chat protocol.
+We do not expect you to modify this file at all.
+We’ve tested this page on current versions of Firefox, Internet Explorer, and Chrome.

+ChatServer.java – A very simple HTTP server.
+This class opens a server socket, accepts incoming connections, extracts the request, and sends a response.
+This class handles request (1) directly, and implements requests (2) and (3) by calling methods in the ChatState class.
+The starter code is single threaded, and you will be expected to make it multithreaded to complete the assignment.

+ChatState.java – Holds the shared mutable state of a chat room.
+The state consists of the 32 most recent messages, and a 64-bit ID that is used by the protocol to identify which messages have already been seen.
+The starter code is single threaded, and you will be expected to make it multithreaded to complete the assignment.

+## Your Task ##